GEOG0150/f22/src/ip-instructions.md

 Before the clock runs out please click the **Submit** button.

-You will automatically receive a copy of your submission to the email account that you provided.
+After a quick manual review, you will receive a copy of the form with the checkpoints 'graded'.
+You are welcome to discuss this feedback with an instructor or peer (as long as they have completed this portion of the ip) once you received the feedback.

 _Please note that the Get Link url creates a snapshot of your script.
 If you make any changes to your code after creating the url, I will not be able to see them.
 I only see the state of your script when you click the Get Link button.
 This means that you can continue to work on the script after submitting your first solutions and do not need to create new javaScript files to work on the next phase._

 ### Problems

-_Links will become available during first and second phases._

 - Problem 1
 - Problem 2